sott0n/711cc/README.md

 ```

 ## Example
-Compile a program of cat command:
+Compile a program of `cat` UNIX command:
 ```
 root@a9a608a739a4:/home# make
 cc -std=c11 -g -fno-common -Wall -Wno-switch   -c -o src/tokenize.o src/tokenize.c